Setting Up the Interface between MDM and Mastercam

 We need to add 2 lines to the ‘CAMBASEGLOBAL’ section of the config.
 (It should be the top section.)
 The first is ‘MCXTLIMAGE=y’ (to generate tool images) and the second is ‘MCXOPIMAGE=y’ (to generate operation images).

-Once we have added the 2 lines, we want to save the file and close it.
+Once we have added the 2 lines and edited the other one, we want to save the file and close it.

 There we have it